benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.1.8 =
+* bugfix: [playlists API changed: playlists can now have ID's of more than 16 chars and always should be prepended with PL](http://apiblog.youtube.com/2012/08/playlists-now-with-more-pl.html), which broke playlist rendering.
+Hat tip for the guys over at [dubtechnoblog.com](http://www.dubtechnoblog.com) for reporting!
+* bugfix: further work on excerpts to make sure http(v|a) links in manual excerpts get replaced by a lyte player.

 = 1.1.7 =
 * bugfix: 1.1.6 broke excerpts, as reported by Franz of [noobtech.at](http://www.noobtech.at)